canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

 #.
 Click Take Action followed by Deploy.
 Options to select the OS version
    to deploy should appear.

 #.
-Select the Ubuntu release you want to deploy.
-Normally, you'll pick a
+Select the Ubuntu release you want to deploy:

-   point release that you installed as described in the MANIACS document.
-   This image will appear as an OS type of "Custom" and a description that specifies the point-release version.
-The normal procedure is to test with 16.04 GA and the latest point release. `Appendix C - Testing Point Releases`_, elaborates on this policy.
-Note that you should *not* deploy the standard MAAS images on x86 or x86-64 SUITs; you *must* use the custom point-release images.
+   - Choose the Ubuntu version you wish to deploy from the list of available Ubuntu releases.
+The options will appear similar to **Ubuntu 16.04 LTS "Xenial Xerus"** in the middle drop-down box.

+   - Choose the kernel with which you wish to deploy.
+The available kernels are in the rightmost dropdown box.
+For 14.04 LTS (Trusty) they will have names similar to **trusty (hwe-t)**.
+For 16.04 LTS and later, they will be named similar to **xenial (ga-16.04)**.

+     - When deploying the SUT for testing, you should always start out with the original GA kernel.
+For 14.04 LTS, you would chose the **trusty (hwe-t)** option and for 16.04 LTS, the **xenial (ga-16.04)** option.
+If the sysetm is not deployable or fails certification using the GA kernel, you will then need to re-deploy the SUT choosing the correct HWE kernel option.
+In this case, for 14.04 LTS, you would choose the **trusty (hwe-x)** option which would deploy Ubuntu 14.04.5 with the 4.4 kernel, and for 16.04 LTS you would choose the **xenial (hwe-16.04)** option which, as of this writing, would deploy 16.04.3 LTS and the 4.10 kernel.

+     - For 16.04 LTS and later, do not choose any of the **edge** or **lowlatency** kernel options for official Certification testing.

+   `Appendix C - Testing Point Releases`_, elaborates on the procedures for testing different kernels and point releases.

 #.
-Click Go to begin deployment.
+Click Deploy Machine to begin deployment.

    -  If the SUT has a BMC, it should power up and install Ubuntu.
 This process can take several minutes.

-   -  If the SUT does not have a BMC, you should power it on manually after clicking Go.
+   -  If the SUT does not have a BMC, you should power it on manually after clicking Deploy Machine.
 The SUT should then boot and install Ubuntu.
       This process can take several minutes.

 If MAAS has problems in any of the preceding steps, you should first check `Appendix D - Troubleshooting`_ for suggestions.
 If that doesn't help,